 How to Fix FaceTime Not Working on macOS 10.15

-FaceTime is handy communication tool that allows us to have close up and intimate conversations with our friends and loved ones.
+FaceTime is a handy communication tool that allows us to have close-up and intimate conversations with our friends and loved ones.
 Moms away from home use FaceTime to send kids goodnight kisses, fashion buffs use it to spread the word about upcoming trends, etc.

 But the excitement of hitting up an important conversation with a loved one might thaw when you need to fix facetime errors on Mac OS 10.15 such as activation errors, logging errors, ringing errors, muted audio, or poor connection.
 However, this article outlines easy ways to fix facetime problems on macos 10.15.

 How to Fix Facetime for macOS 10.15 Not Working

 Your mic or camera might fail to respond when FaceTime is up and running.